iKadmium/OSCforPCL/README.md

 # OSCforPCL
-A relatively lightweight OSC library for PCL
+A relatively lightweight OSC library for .NET Core

 Usage is pretty simple -
 ```csharp